Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** Not correct or precise.
 **Sentence:** The information in the report was inaccurate, so we had to fix it.
 **Conversation:**
-A – Is this data correct?
+A – Is this data correct
 B – No, it's inaccurate, we need to check it again.

 ### Word: Magazine